 Well, it had better work this time, as the party has already had to fight four separate boss battles against opponents they will never, ever actually kill.

 And so Billy lines up the shot again, and it doesn't take like an hour this time.
 The audience is treated to another sequence of this laser beam traveling considerably slower than the speed of light across the ocean, across the sea-dong, to the Tower... where it hits!
 And bounces of the mirror as advertised, and... misses Ethos Headquarters!

 But still hits the gate, for some reason, so well done.
-Fei expresses surprise that this plan actually worked, as it is retarded, and the party's lady friends all grumble and go home.
+Fei expresses surprise that this plan actually worked, as it is ridiculous, and the party's lady friends all grumble and go home.
 Finding Solaris is now a matter of one of two things: locating the third gate, which will require more standing around and talking forever, or following their disgruntled enemies to their home base, which would take about ten minutes probably.
 Guess which option the party goes with!

 Why give up on such a winning strategy?
 Citan whips out a copy of the world map and starts drawing all over it like a sports commentator.

 Why didn't you ask that five hours ago, Fei?
 Alas, the Solarian education system is so bad that school children can't find their own country on a map.
 The two locations under consideration are way the heck up north and in the middle of the ocean, respectively, and after Elly spends a few minutes desperately trying to remember her eighth grade geography, she decides that it being on land is just way too goddamned easy, so she votes ocean.